 Why you should learn another language.

-It may come as a surprise to many people in the U.S. and U.K. that speaking more than one language is the norm rather than the exception.
-In prehistoric times, most people belonged to small linguistic communities, and spoke several languages to trade with, and marry into, neighbouring communities.
+It can come as a surprise to many people in the U.K. and U.S. that speaking more than one language is the norm rather than the exception.
+In prehistoric times, most people belonged to small linguistic communities, and had to speak several languages to trade with, and marry into, neighbouring communities.

 Still today, remaining populations of hunter-gatherers are almost all multilingual.
 Papua New Guinea, a country smaller than Spain, counts some 850 languages, or about one language per 10,000 inhabitants.
 In countries such as India, Malaysia, and South Africa, most people are bilingual or better.
 Even in the world at large, polyglots outnumber monoglots.
 And with the advent of the Internet, contact with foreign languages has become increasingly frequent, even for the most linguistically isolated of monoglots.

-Being multilingual can also improve your judgement.
-According to one recent study, people who think through a moral dilemma in a foreign language make much more rational, or utilitarian, decisions, perhaps because certain words lose some of their emotional impact, or because the problem is seen from a different cultural perspective, or processed through different neural channels.
-So if you have a second language, you can use it, like a friend, to check yourself.
+Being multilingual can also improve judgement.
+According to one recent study, people who think through a moral dilemma in a foreign language come to much more rational, or utilitarian, conclusions—perhaps because certain words lose some of their emotional weight, or because the problem is seen from a different cultural perspective or processed through different neural channels.
+So, if you have a second language, you can use it, like a good friend, to check yourself.

-The cognitive benefits of bi- and multi-lingualism, disputed though they are, seem to yield important health dividends.
-An examination of hospital records in Toronto uncovered that bilingual patients were diagnosed with dementia on average three to four years later than their monolingual counterparts, despite being of a similar educational and occupational status.
-A more recent study in Northern Italy looking at patients at the same stage of Alzheimer's Disease revealed that the bilingual patients were on average five years older, and that they had stronger connections between the brain areas involved in executive function.
-Similarly, research into 600 stroke survivors in India found that the bilingual patients had a much better outcome: specifically, 40.5% of the bilingual patients had normal cognition compared to just 19.6% of the monolingual ones.
+The cognitive benefits of bilingualism, disputed though they are, also extend to health.
+A study of hospital records in Toronto, Canada, found that bilingual people were diagnosed with dementia on average three to four years later than their monolingual counterparts from a similar educational and occupational background.
+Another study in Northern Italy looking at people at the same stage of Alzheimer’s disease found that the bilingual people were on average five years older, and had stronger connections between the brain areas involved in executive function.
+Over in India, a study of 600 stroke survivors found that the bilingual ones had a much better outcome.
+Specifically, 40.5% of the bilingual patients had normal cognition compared to just 19.6% of the monolingual ones.

 And then there are the undisputed economic benefits.
-A U.S. study found that high-level bilingualism is associated with extra earnings of about $3,000 a year, even after controlling for factors such as educational attainment and parental socio-economic status.
+According to an American study, high-level bilingualism is associated with additional earnings of about $3,000 a year, even after controlling for factors such as educational attainment and parental socio-economic status.
 According to The Economist, for an American graduate, a second language could be worth—on a conservative estimate—up to $128,000 over 40 years.
 Of course, the overall economic impact of multilingualism is much greater than the sum of the higher earnings of multilingual speakers.
-A report from the University of Geneva estimates that Switzerland's multilingual heritage contributes about $50 billion a year to the Swiss economy, or as much as 10% of GDP.
-Conversely, research for the U.K. government cautions that a lack of language skills could be costing the British economy around $48 billion a year, or 3.5% of GDP, in lost output.
+A University of Geneva report estimates that Switzerland’s multilingual heritage contributes about $50 billion a year to the Swiss economy, or as much as 10% of GDP.
+In contrast, research for the UK government cautions that a lack of language skills could be costing the British economy around $48 billion a year, or 3.5% of GDP, in lost output.

-Being bilingual may have important cognitive and economic benefits, but it is often the personal, social, and cultural benefits that multilingual people are keen to emphasize.
-Many bilingual people feel that the way they are, and the way they see the world—and even the way they laugh and love—changes according to the language they are speaking.
+Being bilingual may have important cognitive and economic benefits, but it is usually the personal, social, and cultural benefits that multilingual people are most keen to emphasize.
+As I argue in my new book, Hypersanity: Thinking Beyond Thinking, many bilingual people feel that the way they are, and the way they see the world—and even the way they laugh and love—changes according to the language that they are speaking.
 In the 1960s, Susan Ervin-Tripp asked Japanese-English bilingual women to finish sentences in each language, and found that the women came up with very different endings depending on whether they were speaking English or Japanese.
-For example, they completed "Real friends should..." with "...help each other" in Japanese, but "...be frank" in English.
-"Who's your favourite poet?"
-"What do you want to eat for dinner?"
+For example, they completed ‘Real friends should…’ with ‘…help each other’ in Japanese, but ‘…be frank’ in English.
+‘Who’s your favourite writer?’
+‘What do you want to eat for dinner?’
+‘Shall we break all the rules?’
 Ask a question in one language, and you get one answer; ask the same question in another language, and you might get a different one.
-"To have another language" said Charlemagne, "is to have another soul."
+‘To have another language’ said Charlemagne ‘is to have another soul’.

 Translation dictionaries seem to assume that languages are made up of corresponding words, but even when that is more or less the case, the equivalencies have different connotations.
-Compared to "I like you" in English, "Je t'aime" in French is a far more serious proposition.
-George Carlin once joked that 'Meow' means 'woof' in cat—but, of course, it doesn't.
+Compared to ‘I like you’ in English, je t’aime in French is a far more serious proposition.
+George Carlin once joked that ‘meow’ means ‘woof’ in cat—but, of course, it doesn’t.
 Owing to a certain je ne sais quoi, some things are more readily expressed in one language than in another.
-By code switching, multilingual speakers can increase their range of expression, and perhaps even their range of thought.
-"The limits of my language" said Ludwig Wittgenstein, "are the limits of my world".
-"A picture held us captive.
-And we could not get outside it, for it lay in our language and language seemed to repeat it to us inexorably."
+By code switching, multilingual speakers can increase their range of expression and perhaps even their range of thought.
+In the words of Wittgenstein: ‘A picture held us captive.
+And we could not get outside it, for it lay in our language and language seemed to repeat it to us inexorably.’

-The more languages you learn, the easier it becomes to learn languages.
-But learning a language also strengthens your first language.
-For instance, one study found that Spanish immersion significantly improved children's native English vocabulary.
-More broadly, learning a language casts light upon your first language and language in general, increasing your appreciation of language and ability to communicate.
-“You speak English beautifully,” wrote Robert Aickman in The Wine-Dark Sea, “which means you can’t be English.”
+The more languages we learn, the easier it becomes to learn languages.
+But learning a language also strengthens our first language.
+For instance, one study found that Spanish immersion significantly improved children’s native English vocabulary.
+More broadly, learning a language casts light upon our first language and language in general, increasing our appreciation of language and ability to communicate.
+‘You speak English beautifully,’ wrote Robert Aickman in The Wine-Dark Sea (1966), ‘which means you can’t be English.’